 Applying to medical school

 The end of your junior year is the time to apply to medical schools you are interested in attending.
-This year, the AMCAS application website opened on May 1, and applications can go to medical schools (along with the application packet) as soon as June 1.
+This year, the AMCAS application website opened on June 1, and applications can go to medical schools (along with the application packet) for several months.
 Though not too complicated, the application process adds the extra element of completing a personal statement for each school to which you plan to apply, and getting letters of recommendation.

 You’ll probably get back lots of requests for secondary applications, which you then submit with another fee.
 You may be invited to come to one or more schools for an interview, and you’ll have to travel there at your own expense.

 If you’re accepted, you will likely know by the spring and/or summer before the start of your medical school career.

 The short answer is, applying to medical school can take a few months to a year.
 On the Association of American Medical Colleges website, there is a very detailed timeline that stretches from the freshman year of your pre-medical education through your final undergraduate semester.
 Check it out here.

 How long does it take to hear back from the medical school after I apply?